“What. Is. That?”

 Light massage: Getting regular massages won’t eliminate the pain, according to Dr. Mathiasen, but gentle spot manipulation when a cramp strikes can help by bringing blood and fluids to the cramped muscle, promoting relaxation.

 Stretching: You may be able to work out a cramp by stretching the affected muscle.
 An analysis in Clinics in Sports Medicine suggests the results of stretching may be evident within 10 to 20 seconds.

 Proper hydration: Consuming plenty of water before, during, and after your workout offers countless benefits and may head off cramping.
 You can also opt for a drink containing electrolytes, like Beachbody Performance Hydrate during more strenuous workouts to ensure your body is replacing the fluids it’s losing.

 Post-Workout Nutrition: “Nothing is more beneficial than eating a normal healthy diet, especially if your [workouts] are more than 24 hours apart,” advises Dr. Mathiasen.
-Research is underway to investigate the relationship, if any, between cramping and delayed onset muscle soreness (DOMS), for which we recommend a protein-rich diet, as well as supplements like Beachbody Performance Recover after a workout, and Beachbody Performance Recharge for consumption before bed.
+Research is underway to investigate the relationship, if any, between cramping and delayed onset muscle soreness (DOMS), for which we recommend a protein-rich diet, as well as supplements like Beachbody Performance Recover after a workout.

 Other Juices That May Help Ease Muscle Pain